go-on-blog/blog/src/content/user-story-or-epic.md

 date: "2019-12-11"
 slug: "/user-story-or-epic/"
 ---
 How many times did you hear this question: "Is that an epic or a user story?"
-Is there a simple rule to answer the question?
+Is there a simple rule to answer the question?<!-- end -->

 A few days ago, I read the following sentence in a post from Dan North.
 The remark in brackets is particularly obvious: